MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-intro.md

 For each domain in the forest, the password of a Domain Admin account must be known.
 Preferably, this is the password of the built-in Administrator account.
 You must also know the DSRM password to perform a system state restore of a DC.
-In general, it is a good practice to archive the Administrator account and DSRM password history in a safe place for as long as the backups are valid, that is, within the tombstone lifetime period or within the deleted object lifetime period if Active Directory Recycle Bin is enabled.
+In general, it's a good practice to archive the Administrator account and DSRM password history in a safe place for as long as the backups are valid, that is, within the tombstone lifetime period or within the deleted object lifetime period if Active Directory Recycle Bin is enabled.
 You can also synchronize the